s-huu/TurningWeaknessIntoStrength/README.md

 * numpy

 ### Data
-- For CIFAR10 dataset, it is downloaded automatically by torchvision.datasets.CIFAR10() function in For CIFAR10 dataset, it is downloaded automatically by torchvision.datasets.CIFAR10() function in .train_vgg19.py For ImageNet data, .
+- For CIFAR10 dataset, it is downloaded automatically by torchvision.datasets.CIFAR10() function in train_vgg19.py.
-- For ImageNet dataset, download the validation images to a folder '~/imagenetdata/', then move them into labeled subfolders with imagenet.sh.
+- For ImageNet dataset, download the validation images to a folder `~/imagenetdata/`, then move them into labeled subfolders with imagenet.sh.

 ### Usage